Three Sisters Canmore: History, Viewpoints & Photography

 After many hours of trudging through the muddy terrain at the base of the mountain, I found a long, rocky creek bed with a light trickle of water.
 As I followed the creek, I discovered a very small section where natural erosion had created some 'steps' in the rocks, almost like a miniature multi-tiered waterfall.

-For the next four mornings in a row, I rose early before sunrise and slogged my way over the hills, muddy from the early spring rains and snowmelt.
-On day one, to my surprise, the overnight drizzle of rain had made a big impact on the water flow in the creek.
+For the next four mornings in a row, I rose early before sunrise and slogged my way over the hills to the point on the creek, muddy from the early spring rains and snowmelt, waiting for optimal skies.

 With sunrise approaching, I captured the lower third of the vertical scene with my camera in a horizontal position, using multiple focus points to capture sharp detail and different shutter speeds to render the desired effect on the moving water.
 Then, tilting my camera up slightly to the middle third of the scene, I repeated the process.